securibee/google-serp-plus/README.md

 # google-serp-plus 🐝

-An extension to improve interactions with Google's SERP
+An extension to improve interactions with Google's SERP.

+- Passively displays the full URL below each result.
+- Easily copy or open all of the search results with a click of a button.

 1. Open the Extension Management page by navigating to chrome://extensions.
     - The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.